By Tim Lambert

 What Sort of Man Was Jack the Ripper?

-Jack must have been a local man since he knew his way in the rabbit warren of streets and alleys.
-Jack probably had a job as he usually killed at the weekends.
-Jack was probably working class.
-In fiction Jack the Ripper is sometimes shown as a gentleman with a top hat and cape but in reality, people who probably saw Jack said he was not particularly well dressed.
+Jack the Ripper must have been a local man since he knew his way in the rabbit warren of streets and alleys.
+He probably had a job as he usually killed at the weekends.
+The murderer was probably working class.
+In fiction, he is sometimes shown as a gentleman with a top hat and cape but in reality, people who probably saw the murderer said he was not particularly well dressed.
 Furthermore, if he lived locally it is unlikely he was well off as the great majority of people in Whitechapel were working class.
 Jack probably lived alone as he went out in the early hours of the morning and returned with blood on him without arousing any suspicion.
 Witnesses said Jack was in his late 20s or early 30s and that is the age at which serial killers usually murder people.

 William Bury